A Grammar of Model Analysis: Grama

 The chosen shape for the elasticity E

-produes extreme outliers that do not appear in the original data.
+produces extreme outliers that do not appear in the original data (Figure 4.9).
 We have no evidence to support such extreme tail behavior.
-We should change the marginal for E
+Therefore, we should change the marginal for E

 .

 with less extreme tail behavior.
-Let’s repeat the comparison to check our updated model.
+We then repeat the visual comparison to check our updated model:

 md_aluminum_v2 = (